|

 This page describes the evolution of dedicated cryptographic chips

-developed by Philips Usfa (later: Philips Crypto) over the years.
+developed over the years by Philips Usfa (later: Philips Crypto).

-Most of these were developed exclusively for use in
+Most of the early chips were made exclusively for use in

 Philips' own cryptographic appliances,